milesmahon/tweet-graph/README.md

 Yes, the graphs look identical.
 The difference is just that the PMF is a better way of conveying the information (as ratios over total).
 The ratios do, in fact, add up to 1.0.

+TODO: Better graphs here in README (50-70 pages rather than 10).